 - Decorating costs – the property may require work ranging from painting, to a new bathroom suite before it is suitable for letting to tenants.

-- Gas / electrical appliances – cost of maintaining appliances and ensuring they comply with any regulations such as safety tests.
+- Gas / electrical appliances – the cost of maintaining appliances and ensuring they comply with any regulations such as safety tests.

 It is wise to take advice from local letting agents when choosing a property to let.
 This helps determine what types of properties are demanded in the area and which parts of town are the best or most wanted.
 They can tell you if there is a University in the town, and if students will be looking for property.